icerpc/icerpc-docs/pages/icerpc/customization/multiplexed-transport.md

 - [flow-control] for each stream
 - a mechanism to limit the number of active streams opened on a connection
 - stream half-closure where each side of the stream can be closed independently
-- graceful connection closure to notify the peer of the connection closure and wait for its acknowledgement.
+- graceful connection closure to notify the peer of the connection closure and wait for its acknowledgement
 - abortive closure to close the connection and release its resources immediately without waiting for the peer to acknowledge the connection closure

+## Multiplexed transport and TLS

+The multiplexed transport abstraction includes TLS support.
+The Slic multiplexed transport when used with TCP can create both plain TCP connections and TCP connections with TLS.
+With QUIC, there's no choice, the application is required to use the TLS support.

 ## The C# multiplexed transport abstraction